 These are perfect for all the women who have had their baby delivered via a C-section.

 I was unprepared and lost, didn’t know anything about C-sections and breastfeeding after surgery.
-So, I’d like YOU to be prepared and learn from my experiences.
+So, I’d like YOU to be ready and learn from my experiences.
 You have to know what to do when some of these things happen to you.

 Are you in a hurry or you don’t have enough time to read?
 SAVE it for later!